BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

 Let us now examine the second term, `'s/Ac3/AC-3/'` (also, the s command, or the "script"):

 1. The enclosing quotation marks are helpful.
-2. The backslashes are separators that **divide the expression into 4 parts**.
+2. The slashes are separators that **divide the expression into 4 parts**.
-   - the first part is `s`, which tells `sed` that it is to perform *substitution*.
+   - the first part is `s`, which tells `sed` that it is to perform ***s**ubstitution*.
    - the second part is the *search pattern*,
    - the third part is the term to *replace with*,
-   - the fourth part is empty at the moment
+   - the fourth part is empty at the moment.

 You can actually use any character for the separator.
+This is useful if you have slash characters in your search pattern or replacement string as can happen if you are changing file paths.
 In this case, any symbol or character after the first `s` is recognised as the separator character.
-You can choose whichever feels most comfortable to use, but be careful not to use a symbol or character that also appears in the search term or replacement term.
-For example:
+You can choose whichever feels most comfortable to use.
+You should choose characters that stand out from the rest of the line.
+Conventionally, people use `!`, `|`, `#`, `_`, etc. For example:

 - `sed 's Ac3 AC-3 ' small.gtf` uses space " " as separator
-- `sed 's1Ac31AC-31' small.gtf`  (**deliberately confusing**) also works, and uses "1" as separator to show that you can literally use anything.
-- `sed 's3Ac33AC-33' small.gtf`  *doesn't work*, because it's trying to use "3" as separator, but 3 also appears in the search and replacement terms.
+- `sed 's#Ac3#AC-3#' small.gtf` uses `#` character.

+Make sure you are being clear; using a `1` for the separator would be valid, but not helpful.

 ## s command modifiers